The Real Estate Law Review: Ireland

 Foreign investment is prevalent in the Irish real estate market.
-Initially foreign investors were predominantly from the United States; there has been an increase in recent years in European and Asian investors.
+Initially foreign investors were predominantly from the United States; however, there has been an increase in recent years in European and Asian investors.
 There are no restrictions on ownership of real estate assets by foreign investors in Ireland.
-Both domestic and foreign investors need to comply with anti-money laundering requirements and provide information to verify their identity and the source of funds.
-Ireland's favourable tax system as well as its status as the only English-speaking EU Member State post Brexit makes Irish real estate an attractive choice for foreign investors.
-Ireland actively promotes foreign investment and Ireland's inward investment promotion agency, the IDA, is a non-commercial, semi-state body promoting foreign direct investment into Ireland through a wide range of services.
+Both domestic and foreign investors need to comply with anti-money laundering requirements and provide information to verify their identity, the source of funds and the ability to fund the acquisition.
+Ireland's favourable tax system, as well as its status as the only native English-speaking EU Member State post Brexit, makes Irish real estate an attractive choice for foreign investors.
+Ireland actively promotes foreign investment and Ireland's inward investment promotion agency (the IDA) is a non-commercial, semi-state body promoting foreign direct investment into Ireland through a wide range of services.
 The IDA's portfolio offers a wide range of options from greenfield sites to office solutions.
-The IDA's main objective is to encourage investment into Ireland by foreign-owned companies.
+The IDA's main objective is to encourage investment into Ireland by foreign-owned entities.

 Structuring the investment

-The following investment structures are the most popular structures currently used in Ireland for the acquisition of real estate.
+The following investment structures are the most popular ones that are currently used in Ireland for the acquisition of real estate.

 i Irish companies